kkapitan/fastlane-test/Guide.md

 ## Fastlane?

 Fastlane is an open source set of command line tools created by Felix Krause and managed by Google as a part of Fabric mobile platform.
-It was initially designed to automate a tedious work that is codesigning and releasing iOS applications, but in the process it evolved into utility belt capable of dealing with work developers face on a daily basis, such as:
+It was initially designed to automate a tedious work that is codesigning and releasing iOS applications, but in the process it evolved into utility belt, capable of dealing with work developers face on a daily basis, such as:

-* Uploading the app along with the screenshots and metadata to AppStore/Google Play
+* Uploading the app along with the screenshots and metadata to AppStore/Google Play.
-* Taking screenshots for every device and localization supported
+* Taking screenshots for every device and localization supported.
-* Generating and renewing push notification profiles
+* Generating and renewing push notification profiles.
-* Creating and maintaining iOS code signing certificates
+* Creating and maintaining iOS code signing certificates.
-* Uploading the app to TestFlight and managing testers
+* Uploading the app to TestFlight and managing testers.
-* Uploading the app to any 3rd party service like HockeyApp or Fabric's Beta
+* Uploading the app to any 3rd party service like HockeyApp or Fabric's Beta.
-* Building and codesigning the application
+* Building and codesigning the application.
-* Performing Unit and UI tests and generating reports based on the results
+* Performing Unit and UI tests and generating reports based on the results.
-* Preparing custom page for tester to sign up for TestFlight build
+* Preparing custom page for tester to sign up for TestFlight build.
-* Synchronizing certificates and provisioning profiles for the team
+* Synchronizing certificates and provisioning profiles for the team.
-* ... pretty much anything you can imagine due to its high extensibility
+* ... pretty much anything you can imagine due to its high extensibility.

 With little-to-no setup all of the above can be done for you.